 Organic wines will age and keep just as well as any other wines.
 They are completely stable, and many will improve and age gracefully.
 Remember many wines are best drunk on the younger side, when they are fresh.
-The choice is yours, but it is perfectly safe to experiment ageing your fine organic wines.
+The choice is yours, but it is perfectly safe – and potentially thrilling – to experiment ageing your fine organic wines.

 Organic wines’ maximum level of sulphur addition (sulphites) are set below the levels set for conventional wines so most will contain some.
 There are an increasing number of organic wines made with ‘no sulphur added’, these are the lowest of the low and often will contain under 10 parts per million of sulphites.

 To help consumers navigate the choice of very low levels of sulphur, at Vintage Roots we have NS symbols against all ‘No Sulphites Added’ wines and LS symbols against all wines with ‘Low Sulphur Added’.
 We have taken this to be where the level is 50% or less of that allowed under organic standards.

 Organic wines are all vegan

 This is a really common mistake people make.
 Not everyone knows why wine isn’t vegan as it comes from fruit.
 It’s all down to the fining and filtering process and some wine producers use an animal product to fine or clear their wines, while others don’t.
 Organic wines are certainly are not always vegan (or vegetarian), so don’t make that mistake with your vegan dinner guests!
 It’s always safest to buy from a specialist retailer who is well-informed about the winemaking.
 If in doubt do ask